It is the responsibility of the angler to make themselves aware of the safety, rules and important information before fishing at our locations.

 The safety information and angling rules are displayed in the fishing lodges, shops and around our sites.
 In addition, a full copy of our safety and angling rules can be downloaded below including:

-Remember: We do not allow swimming in any of our reservoirs, unless with an authorised swimming club.
+Remember: We do not allow swimming in any of our reservoirs, unless with an authorised swimming club, that has permission from ourselves.

 There are many hidden dangers that can seriously hurt or even be fatal to your life.
 Our reservoirs are operational, so dangers that you may not be aware of include unknown depths, extremely cold water, machinery and really strong underwater currents, as the water is pumped from the reservoir through to the water supply chain.
 One of the biggest dangers when jumping into open water is cold water shock.
 This can kill you in less than one minute.

 Please stay alert and aware of the dangers when visiting.
-To learn more about water safety download our information sheet below and watch Durham County Council’s Dying to Be Cool campaign which is the story of Cameron Gosling, who died jumping into open water.
+To learn more about water safety download our information sheet below and watch Durham County Council’s Dying to Be Cool campaign, which is the tragic story of Cameron Gosling, 14, who died jumping into open water.

 Being in and around water is great fun, but water can be very dangerous.
 We want you to have fun visiting our Waterside Parks and reservoirs, but we also want you to keep safe.
 Our reservoirs are very beautiful and it may be tempting to take a dip on a hot day, however for your safety swimming and paddling is not allowed at any of our reservoirs, unless with an authorised swimming club.